slazav/graphene/graphene/Readme.md

   only points with distance >dt between them are shown.
 This works fast for any ratio of dt and interpoint distance.

+You can use words "now" and "inf" as a time.
-Default value for time1 is 0, for time2 is infinity.
-Word "now" can be used to specify current time.
-If the database has no future timestamps, then commands "get_prev name" and "get_prev name now" are equivalent.
+Default value for time1 is 0, for time2 is "inf".

 Text values are printed with line breaks converted to spaces.